 DVD & VHS Collection

 The PBI Archive holds a collection of over 2,500 DVDs and VHS of documentaries and feature length films relevant to the Asia-Pacific region.
-Films in this collection are available and circulated to the CUC community as appropriate.
+Films in this collection are available and circulated to the TCCS community as appropriate.
 Contact the PBI Archive to make an appointment and view the collection.
 Some highlights of this collection include:

 - Historical Footage assembled from thirteen countries with materials ranging from Japan's colonization of Manchuria to the movement for democracy in South Korea to recently declassified US Dept. of Energy videos on atomic weapons testing programs.